 Have you thought about expanding your digital company?
-Or do you intend on developing a company website, a mobile app, digital display, conversational interface, or mobile sites?
+Or do you intend to develop a company website, a mobile app, a digital display, a conversational interface, or mobile sites?

-To handle these capabilities, you'll need a CMS that can easily interact with your other systems and publish content across channels.
+You'll need a CMS that can easily interact with your other systems and publish content across channels to handle these capabilities.
 However, for enterprise-grade digital experiences, the traditional content management system will be far from enough (CMS) (WordPress, Joomla, Drupal).

 What exactly is a "headless" CMS platform?